 More fulfillment centers = greater reach and less money spent on shipping

-Shipping your items from a single fulfillment center in a major city can greatly benefit the customers who live near there; however, your customers who are on the other side of the country will still have to wait longer or pay for expedited shipping via air.
+Shipping your items from a single ecommerce fulfillment center in a major city can greatly benefit the customers who live near there; however, your customers who are on the other side of the country will still have to wait longer or pay for expedited shipping via air.

 So, what’s better than a fulfillment center in a major city?
 Having inventory in several major cities!
 After all, that’s how Amazon provides guaranteed two-day shipping for their Prime service.

-In addition to fast delivery, you can also reduce your shipping costs.
+In addition to fast delivery, you can also reduce your shipping and logistics costs.
 This is based on how shipping zones work, or the geographical areas that carriers ship to, spanning from Zone 1 to Zone 8 in the United States.

 The location from which an order is shipped is the point of origin and located in Zone 1 (as seen as yellow dots which mark fulfillment centers on the maps below).